Naan Sivanagiren: Release and reception

 The film had a theatrical release across Tamil Nadu on 11 November 2011.
-A reviewer from DesiMartini wrote "for a movie which was supposed to be an edge of the seat psycho-thriller, there should have been an element of suspense spiced up with a racy screenplay.
+A reviewer from Dinamalar praised Udhay Karthik's performance, the cinematography and music but felt the film still had many weaknesses.
+Baranidharan Sivasankaran from Desimartini wrote "for a movie which was supposed to be an edge of the seat psycho-thriller, there should have been an element of suspense spiced up with a racy screenplay.
 The suspicion element was broken even before the story started to unfold while the screen play limped every now and then halting the proceedings."

-The film took a poor opening at the box office and underperformed commercially.
-The lead actor, Udhay Karthik, later appeared in films including Bala's Paradesi (2013) and the unreleased Ivaluga Imsai Thaanga Mudiyalai, which was shot in 2017.
+Udhay Karthik later appeared in only a few more films including Paradesi (2013), and the unreleased Ivaluga Imsai Thaanga Mudiyalai, which was shot in 2017.